Signs of an Eating Disorder

 - evidence of secret binging – missing food, hidden food wrappers

-- frequent or severe dieting & fasting
+- frequent or severe dieting, food restriction, & fasting

 - excessive exercising